Charles Andrew MacGillivary: World War II service

-Sergeant MacGillivary was serving as company commander on January 1, 1945 because of casualties among the officers.
-Ammunition was low and the company was pinned down by the 17th German Panzer Grenadier Division a Waffen-SS Panzer unit in Wœlfling, France.
+Sergeant MacGillivary was serving as company commander on January 1, 1945, because of casualties among the officers.
+Ammunition was low and the company was pinned down by the 17th SS Panzergrenadier Division, a Waffen-SS panzer unit in Wœlfling, France.

-MacGillivary, then 27, attacked the German machine gun placements with grenades and a submachine gun.
-During the fight he ran out of ammo so he picked up a German machine gun, shooting the enemy at close range.
+MacGillivary, then 27, attacked German machine gun placements with grenades and a submachine gun.
+When he ran out of ammunition, he picked up a German machine gun, shooting the enemy at close range.
 He knocked out four German machine gun positions and killed 36 German soldiers.
-During the action a German machine gun tore off his left arm.
+During the action, a German machine gun tore off his left arm.
 MacGillivary told a Boston Globe reporter in 1995:

 The German unit he fought had taken the title Götz von Berlichingen after a 15th-century German knight who lost his right hand in battle.